Gymnastics at the 1924 Summer Olympics – Men's artistic individual all-around: Background

 This was the sixth appearance of the men's individual all-around.
 The first individual all-around competition had been held in 1900, after the 1896 competitions featured only individual apparatus events.
 A men's individual all-around has been held every Games since 1900.

 Four of the top 10 gymnasts from the 1920 Games returned: gold medalist Giorgio Zampori of Italy, bronze medalist Jean Gounot of France, seventh-place finisher Luigi Maiocco of Italy, and tenth-place finisher Frank Kriz of the United States.
 Neither of the 1922 World co-champions competed in Paris, but third-place finisher Stane Derganc of Yugoslavia did.

 Czechoslovakia and Yugoslavia each made their debut in the event.
 France and Italy each made their fifth appearance, tied for most among nations, both having missed only the 1904 Games in St. Louis.

 Competition format

-The format for the all-around competition varied widely at early Games.
-With individual apparatus events returning to the programme for the first time since 1904, the 1924 all-around competition returned to the aggregate scoring method.
-The all-around score was the sum of scores in the 7 apparatus events.
-This resulted in a total of 11 exercises, with both compulsory and optional exercises in the parallel bars, horizontal bar, rings, and pommel horse as well as optional exercises on the "regular" and "sidehorse" vaults and a rope climb.
-Scores for the four two-exercise apparati were from 0 to 11 (half-point for approach and dismount in addition to 0-10 for the exercise itself), while scores for the two types of vault and the rope climb were from 0 to 10.
-This led to a maximum total score of 118.
+The format for the all-around competition in the early Olympic Games varied significantly.
+In the 1924 Olympics, the all-around competition returned with individual apparatus events for the first time since 1904.
+The scoring method for the all-around competition involved aggregating scores from 7 apparatus events.
+These included compulsory and optional exercises in the parallel bars, horizontal bar, rings, and pommel horse, as well as optional exercises on the "regular" and "sidehorse" vaults, and a rope climb.
+Scores for the four two-exercise apparatus events ranged from 0 to 11 (including half-points for approach and dismount, in addition to the 0-10 score for the exercise itself).
+Scores for the two types of vault and the rope climb ranged from 0 to 10.
+This scoring system allowed for a maximum total score of 118 points.